 First of all, talent is not the be all and end all.
 In any field you can think of, you will find stories of people who seemed to lack the talent initially but still went on to do fairly well.
 This is also a reality in the music business.
 Imagine being told not to give up your day job, or receiving advice to seek employment in a factory, because you would not make it in music.
 Such was the case for legends, Elvis Presley and Boy George, according to this article about famous people who were told they had no talent.

 Motivated yet?
 Let's talk about what your next step should be if you really want to excel at songwriting but don’t see yourself as someone with an artistic mind.
 To begin with, our experience with songwriters on Tunedly have convinced us that everyone has a creative streak, it’s just a matter of finding the spark and building it up.
-There are also some things you will need to do to build up your creative muscle:
+There are also some things you will need to do to strengthen your creative muscle:

 Learn everything you can about the art of songwriting